notlus/PlaneInfo/README.md

 ## Overview

 **Plane Info** is an iOS application that shows you pictures and information about aircraft from around the world.
+Some of the features are:

-	* View aircraft by category
+	* View information about aircraft by category
+    * Download photos from Flickr
 	* Save favorites for quick access
-	* Download photos from Flickr

 This project consists of two parts: